-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Senior Management Team comprising of the Principal, Deputy Principal, Director of Finance and Estates, Director of HR & Support Services, and the Director of Business & Partnerships.
-The senior post holders within the remit of the Remuneration Committee are the Principal, the Deputy Principal and the Director of Finance and Estates.
+Key management personnel are those persons having authority and responsibility for planning, directing, and controlling the activities of the College and are represented by the Senior Leadership Team comprising of the Principal, Deputy Principal, Director of Finance, Director of HR & Support Services, and the Director of Business & Partnerships.
+The senior post holders within the remit of the Remuneration Committee are the Principal and the Deputy Principal.